-For each variable on the Home Health event file, both weighted and unweighted frequencies are provided in the accompanying codebook.
+For most variables on the Home Health event file, both weighted and unweighted frequencies are provided in the accompanying codebook.
+The exceptions to this are weight variables and variance estimation variables.
+Only unweighted frequencies of these variables are included in the accompanying codebook file.
+See the Weights Variables list in Section D, Variable-Source Crosswalk.

 The codebook and data file sequence list variables in the following order: